dave-p/TVHadmin-JS/README.md

 The Tvheadend user must have 'Admin' privilege for clash detection to work.

 ### Security
 TVHadmin uses the same security controls as the standard TVHeadend user interface.
-For use over the open internet you may wish to use a proxy server for additional security.
+For use over the open internet you may wish to use a VPN or proxy server for additional security.

 TVHadmin stores user preferences in a 'cookie' on the client, and uses Session Storage to maintain state.
 Login credentials are only stored if your browser is configured to store them.

 ### Issues
 - All timers created by TVHadmin use the same recording profile (the one set in the Config screen).
+- Some screens supply extra information as hover text.
+This is not accessible from mobile clients.